Aboriginal child protection

-Aboriginal child protection describes services designed specifically for protection of the children of "aboriginal" or indigenous peoples, particularly where these peoples are a minority within a country.
-They may differ at international, national, legal, cultural, social, professional and program levels from general or mainstream child protection services.
+Aboriginal child protection describes services designed specifically for protection of the children of "aboriginal" or indigenous peoples, particularly where they are a minority within a country.
+This may differ at international, national, legal, cultural, social, professional and program levels from general or mainstream child protection services.
 Fundamental human rights are a source of many of the differences.
 Aboriginal child protection may be an integral or a distinct aspect of mainstream services or it may be exercised formally or informally by an aboriginal people itself.
 There has been controversy about systemic genocide in child protection systems enforced with aboriginal children in post-colonial societies.

 International

 "In the second half of the twentieth century, removing children from their parents in order to change a people and a culture came to be recognized as an act of oppression, formally considered by the United Nations to be a form of genocide."

-Many distinct aspects of aboriginal child protection are thus related to international human rights law including the 1951 Convention on the Prevention and Punishment of the Crime of Genocide, the 1976 International Covenant on Civil and Political Rights, and the 2007 United Nations Declaration on the Rights of Indigenous Peoples.
+Many distinct aspects of aboriginal child protection are thus related to international human rights law, including the 1951 Convention on the Prevention and Punishment of the Crime of Genocide, the 1976 International Covenant on Civil and Political Rights, and the 2007 United Nations Declaration on the Rights of Indigenous Peoples.

 The latter Declaration provides: "Indigenous peoples have the collective right to live in freedom, peace and security as distinct peoples and shall not be subjected to any act of genocide or any other act of violence, including forcibly removing children of the group to another group."

 It is non-binding but may be persuasive even for those states that voted against it.

 Within countries, the expression of aboriginal child protection may be seen to be entangled with issues relating to the right of self-determination of indigenous peoples.